AndiH/CUDA-bench/README.md

 Reason: To show off some benefits of using a GPU at a presentation at our institute's meeting.
 Will probably share a link to my slides here later.
 Maybe.

 To display results, CERN's [ROOT](http://root.cern.ch) library is used.
 Change your path in the `Makefile`.
+## Call
+Running `./bench` is equal to a call to

+    ./bench 100000 2 100 0
+which should be a good enough visualisation of the great power of GPUs.
+Adding anything behind a plain `./bench` call will display the possible parameters.

 ## Strategy
 * A number (10) of random numbers are generated and filled into a `thrust::host_vector`